-Renowned Australian artist Emily Kam Kngwarray created compelling, powerful works that reflect her extraordinary life as a senior Anmatyerre woman from the Utopia region of Australia.
+Renowned Australian artist Emily Kam Kngwarray (c.1914–1996) created compelling, powerful works that reflect her extraordinary life as an Anmatyerr woman born in Alhalker in the Sandover region of the Northern Territory of Australia.

 ‘If you close your eyes and imagine the paintings in your mind's eye, you will see them transform.
 They are real—what Kngwarray painted is alive and true.’